mhus/mhus-hsync/README.md

 * -extensions: A comma separated list of class pathes that should be used as extensions
 * -v: verbose output
 * -vv: more verbose output
+* -perm: Use UnixPerm extension to sync also unix permissions.
+Server needs to use UnixPerms extension too

 Parameters:
 * command: clone|pull|info